 Best Uses for Foxglove

-Despite having medicinal uses, foxglove plants are toxic to both humans and animals, and while they are cultivated in large numbers for the pharmaceutical industry, gardeners will want to plant them exclusively for ornamentation.
-They provide vertical interest, and at the back of a cottage garden, they provide a framework for lower-growing species.
+While foxglove plants are cultivated in large numbers for the pharmaceutical industry, gardeners should plant them exclusively for ornamentation.
+They provide vertical interest, and they provide a framework for lower-growing species at the back of a cottage garden.
 They typically reach their peak of coloration in June, after which the flowers wilt as they produce seeds that will germinate the following year and produce more plants.

 Foxglove prefers full sun, but it can tolerate shade and can grow along with other shade-tolerant species, such as bellflowers, geraniums and garden phlox, to create a rainbow of color to adorn your garden.
 They can also be combined with ferns, hostas and a stately pine tree to produce a woodland setting, and for a particularly dramatic setting, different-colored species of foxgloves can be combined in groups.
 Foxgloves aren't particularly drought tolerant, so they need to be in a part of the garden that gets regular watering.